4Things I would like to work on in August

 https://www.amazon.in/dp/B09NFSM2P9

-3. The third thing is the second draft of my novel-the mystery thriller-The Murder at Thampuran Kota.
+3. The second draft of my novel-the mystery thriller-The Murder at Thampuran Kota.

-4 The fourth thing, write a blog post about Women Month in South Africa.
+4 Write a blog post about Women Month in South Africa.

-I mentioned that in the introduction.
-The women of South Africa, before their march, drafted a freedom charter which demanded, among other objectives, “the enfranchisement of men women of all races; equality of opportunity in employment; equal pay for equal work; equal rights concerning property, marriage and children; and the removal of all laws and customs that denied women such equality.”
+The 1956 march was monumental, organised and executed by the South African women single-handedly and thrown at the face of a cruel regime of apartheid.
+What goosebumps me, it was organised by the women of South Africa from all races.
+Apartheid dehumanised the Black races the worst among them the Black women.
+They drafted a freedom charter demanding among other objectives, “the enfranchisement of men women of all races; equality of opportunity in employment; equal pay for equal work; equal rights concerning property, marriage and children; and the removal of all laws and customs that denied women such equality.”